FunnelKit

 Let's look at some conversion optimization hacks that you can implement in WooCommerce.

-Or, even better, create a dedicated one-page checkout for specific products.
+Need a multi-step layout for the Shopify checkout (as it was by default before)?
 Your checkout page builder should allow you to do that.

 2. Show trust signals like testimonials and confidence on the checkout page